objectiv/objectiv.io/docs/docs/tracking/react-native/api-reference/overview.md

 import CommonOverview from './common/overview.md' import EventTrackersOverview from './eventTrackers/overview.md'

-High level overview of all the APIs available in the [React Tracker](/tracking/react-native/api-reference/ReactNativeTracker.md).
+High level overview of all the APIs available in the [React Native Tracker](/tracking/react-native/api-reference/ReactNativeTracker.md).

 ## Tracked Components
 <TrackedComponentsOverview />